Too hot to work? Extreme heat endangers billions of workers

 The health consequences of heat stress are well documented: dehydration, kidney disease, neurological dysfunction and, in severe cases, death.
 Symptoms are frequently overlooked or misdiagnosed, delaying treatment.
 According to the report, those who frequently work in hot conditions suffer “additional physiological strain as well as an increased risk of ill health”.

-Speaking at the same briefing, Joaquim Pintado Nunes, the ILO’s head of occupational safety, underlined the scale of the problem.
+Speaking at the same briefing, Joaquim Pintado Nunes, the International Labour Organization’s (ILO) head of occupational safety, underlined the scale of the problem.
 “Exposure to heat might be one of the most serious occupational hazards in today’s world of work,” he said, noting that more than 2.4 billion workers are exposed to excessive heat, which causes more than 22 million injuries and 19,000 fatalities per year.

 Productivity losses measured in billions

 The problem does not end with health.
 Productivity also drops as temperatures climb.
-The WHO–WMO guidance finds that “worker productivity decreases by 2–3% for every degree increase beyond 20°C in wet-bulb globe temperature.”
+The WHO-WMO guidance finds that “worker productivity decreases by 2-3% for every degree increase beyond 20°C in wet-bulb globe temperature”.
 This measure captures heat stress in direct sunlight, factoring in not just air temperature but also humidity, wind, sun angle and cloud cover.

 The goal, Krech noted, is to keep workers’ core body temperature below 38°C. But experts speaking at the briefing declined to set a universal maximum safe temperature – a common request of labour unions, stressing that humidity, workload and local conditions create very different levels of risk.